Moses2917/Citation-Generator/README.md

 - No ads, no sign-up required

 ## Usage
+1. Download and open the html file in your browser of choice
-1. Choose citation style from dropdown
+2. Choose citation style from dropdown
-2. For academic papers: Enter DOIs (one per line)
+3. For academic papers: Enter DOIs (one per line)
-3. For websites: Enter URL and click "Fetch Metadata"
+4. For websites: Enter URL and click "Fetch Metadata"
-4. Click "Copy to Clipboard" for final reference list
+5. Click "Copy to Clipboard" for final reference list

 ## Technical Notes
 - Uses CrossRef API for DOI metadata